 So they decide to divide the money into two accounts so that each of them trades her own account but agreed to use the same system to trade.

 Each holding an account of $1000, Sarah risks 10% per trade and Sierra decided to take up a 2% rule risk per trade.

 After a month’s analysis, the system records 5 consecutive losses from both accounts.

 Their journal is as follows;

-After five trades, Sarah had already made a drawdown of 50% while Sierra had 10% loss off her account.
+After 5 trades, Sarah had already made a draw down of 50% while Sierra had 10% loss off her account.

-Risk only that that can keep you in the game no matter the drawdown you have made.
-It is advisable to always consider 2% or less for each trade you take till your account grows enough, then you can put to 3-5%, only if you feel comfortable with it.
+It is advisable to always consider 2% or less for each trade you take till your account grows big enough.
+Then you can put to 3-5%, only if you feel comfortable with it.

 Risk per trade: Sierra, (2%×900)=$18 per trade and ( 10%×500)= $50 for Sarah.

 To get the account back to $1000, Sarah needs 10 winnings trade; =(10×50)+$500= $1000